Peter-Chong/Podcast-Recommendation-System/README.md

 ### TF-IDF + Cosine Similarity

 Next, we then apply TF-IDF model to vectorize the text.
-This model works well since it reduce the weight for those frequent and generic words such as "podcast" or "this".
+This model works well since it reduces the weight for those frequent and generic words such as "podcast" or "this".
 As we can observe in the UMAP plot below, this model clusters the genre pretty well.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/tfidf_recs.png" />